-- non-cash equity grants made to employees at a certain price and point in time do not necessarily reflect how our business • is performing at any particular time; as such, share-based compensation expense is not a key measure of our operating performance; - costs associated with acquisitions and related integrations, debt refinancing, restructuring and conversions can vary from period to period and transaction to transaction; as such, expenses associated with these activities are not considered a key measure of our operating performance; and - amortization expenses can vary substantially from company to company and from period to period depending upon each company's financing and accounting methods, the fair value and average expected life of acquired intangible assets and the method by which assets were acquired; as such, the amortization of intangible assets obtained in acquisitions is not considered a key measure of our operating performance.
+- non-cash equity grants made to employees at a certain price and point in time do not necessarily reflect how our business is performing at any particular time; as such, share-based compensation expense is not a key measure of our operating performance; - costs associated with acquisitions and related integrations, debt refinancing, restructuring and conversions can vary from period to period and transaction to transaction; as such, expenses associated with these activities are not considered a key measure of our operating performance; and - amortization expenses can vary substantially from company to company and from period to period depending upon each company's financing and accounting methods, the fair value and average expected life of acquired intangible assets and the method by which assets were acquired; as such, the amortization of intangible assets obtained in acquisitions is not considered a key measure of our operating performance.

-Adjusted net income does not purport to be an alternative to net income (loss) or cash flows from operating activities.
-The term adjusted net income is not defined under GAAP, and adjusted net income is not a measure of net income (loss), operating income or any other performance or liquidity measure derived in accordance with GAAP.
+Adjusted net income does not purport to be an alternative to net income or cash flows from operating activities.
+The term adjusted net income is not defined under GAAP, and adjusted net income is not a measure of net income, operating income or any other performance or liquidity measure derived in accordance with GAAP.
 Therefore, adjusted net income has limitations as an analytical tool and should not be considered in isolation to, or as a substitute for, analysis of our results as reported under GAAP.
 Some of these limitations are:

-- adjusted net income does not reflect all cash expenditures, future requirements for capital expenditures or contractual • commitments; - adjusted net income does not reflect changes in, or cash requirements for, working capital needs; and - other companies in the financial services industry may calculate adjusted net income differently than we do, limiting its • usefulness as a comparative measure.
+• adjusted net income does not reflect all cash expenditures, future requirements for capital expenditures or contractual commitments;

+- adjusted net income does not reflect changes in, or cash requirements for, working capital needs; and - other companies in the financial services industry may calculate adjusted net income differently than we do, limiting its usefulness as a comparative measure.

-Set forth below is a reconciliation from net income (loss), the most directly comparable GAAP financial measure, to adjusted net income for the years ended December 31, 2020, 2019 and 2018.
+Set forth below is a reconciliation from net income (loss), the most directly comparable GAAP financial measure, to adjusted net income for the years ended December 31, 2021, 2020 and 2019.

-Year Ended December 31, 2020 20 Year Ended December 31, 2019 Year Ended December 31, 2018 18 (in thousands) Com pensation Cor Non- npensation Total C Compensation C Non- ompensation Total Co mpensation Cor Non- npensation Total Net income (loss) com pensation C01 npensation \$ (7,812) ompensation ompensation \$ (420) c mpensation C01 npensation \$ 37,426 Acquisition-related amortization (1) \$ \$ 20,432 20,432 \$ 20,432 20,432 \$ \$ 20,432 20,432 Expense adjustments (2) 9,689 11,475 21,164 6,243 12,423 18,666 1,047 1,174 2,221 Share-based compensation 53,837 53,837 36,202 36,202 6,568 6,568 Tax effect of adjustments (3) (2,519) (11,919) (14,438) (1,623) (7,142) (8,765) (272) (5,617) (5,889) Adjusted net income \$ 73,183 \$ 66,115 \$ 60,758
+Year En ded l December 31 , 20 21 Year Ended December 31, 2020 20 Year Ended December 31, 2019 Non- Non- Non- (in thousands) Comp pensation Col mpensation Total Com pensation Co mpensation Total Con npensation Con npensation Total Net income (loss) \$ 25,671 \$ (7,812) \$ (420) Acquisition-related amortization (1) \$ \$ 19,139 19,139 \$ \$ 20,432 20,432 \$ \$ 20,432 20,432 Expense adjustments (2) 7,012 10,114 17,126 9,689 9,788 19,477 6,243 10,127 16,370 Share-based compensation 53,637 53,637 53,837 53,837 36,202 36,202 Other expenses 106 106 1,687 1,687 2,296 2,296 Tax effect of adjustments (3) (1,648) (10,759) (12,407) (2,519) (11,919) (14,438) (1,623) (7,142) (8,765) Adjusted net income \$ 103,272 \$ 73,183 \$ 66,115

-Relates to intangible assets established in connection with HTSC's acquisition of our Company in 2016.
-(1)
+(1) Relates to intangible assets established in connection with HTSC's acquisition of our Company in 2016.

-(2) (3) Consists of the adjustments to EBITDA listed in the adjusted EBITDA reconciliation table above other than share-based compensation.
+(2) Consists of the adjustments to EBITDA listed in the adjusted EBITDA reconciliation table above other than share-based compensation.

-Reflects the tax impact of expense adjustments and acquisition-related amortization.
+(3) Consists of the provision for income taxes under U.S. GAAP and the estimated tax impact of expense adjustments and acquisition-related amortization.